 Statistics on Settlement Value of Bulging Disc Injury Cases

-The harsh reality is that bulging/protruding disc cases recover a lot less statistically than a herniated disc case.
+The harsh reality is that bulging/protruding disc cases recover much less statistically than herniated disc cases.
 For bulging/protruding discs, the average jury award nationally is $140,311 ($31,000 median).
 In contrast, the average jury award for herniated or ruptured discs was $413,917 ($60,000 median).

 We put up a lot of sample verdicts and settlements on this website.
-Normally, when we describe these results, we give a long speech with platitudes about how you cannot assume that a case that sounds similar will have the same value.
-Our attorneys have a million different ways to repeat the trite saying that the outcome of one case does not predict the value of another.
+Normally, when we describe these results, we give a long speech with platitudes about how you cannot assume that a similar case will have the same compensation.
+Our attorneys have a million different ways to repeat the trite saying that one case’s outcome does not predict another’s value.
 Now take that speech and multiply it by 100.

 Just like there is no bulging disc settlement calculator based on average compensation payout statistics, stories of how other victims were compensated are not an exact match for your injury claim.

-The variations in the settlement value of a bulging disc case will vary wildly even with the same exact facts and the exact same jurisdiction.
+The variations in how much a bulging disc is worth in a car accident are endless.
+Settlement amounts will wildly vary even with the same exact facts and the exact same jurisdiction.
 Why?
-Because the credibility of the plaintiff in a bulging disc case is going to drive the value of the claim.
+Because the credibility of the plaintiff in a bulging disc case will drive the compensation payout of the claim.